Pisush/go_for_complete_beginners/course_outline.md

 For this homework guide the class to edit the playground exercises, as imports are introduced in class #3, but imports are already used now.
 If they ask - explain shortly, say this will be introduced later and encourage independent reading at home.
 4 functions for the 4 mathematical operation
-Func that receives name, and prints a message+name
-Fun that receives your age and name, and prints “<name> you were born in <year>”
+Func that receives name, and prints a message+name Func that receives your age and name, and prints “<name> you were born in <year>”